fmquaglia/manual/docs/database.md

     Our `deta.lib` SDK is still work in progress and we will keep improving it in the coming weeks and months.
     If there's a method or feature you _really_ need, send us an email.

-DETA offers a fully managed key-value store database that's great for storing all kinds of data needed for smaller programs.
+DETA offers a fully managed key-value store database for storing all kinds of data needed for smaller programs.
-There's no limit on the number of databases you create/create or the amount of data stored.
+There's no limit on the number of databases you can create or the amount of data stored.
-DETA Database is built on to of DynamoDB which means it's very reliable and highly scalable.
-Also you don't need to worry about security.
-Data and databases can only accessed by the program that created them.
+DETA Database is built on top of DynamoDB which means it's very reliable and highly scalable.
+The databases and the data can only be accessed by the program that created them.
 We will offer database sharing at some point in the future.

-## Using Database
+## Using the Database

 ### Import & instantiate